Skip to main content

 Committee Recommendation:

-The Land Use and Environment Committee recommends moving to approve on first reading, and forward to second reading, an Ordinance amending OMC Chapters 18.04 and 18.06 to allow urban agriculture as a permissible use in additional zoning districts, as well as amendments clarifying household pets not considered under agricultural use.
+The Land Use and Environment Committee recommends moving to approve on second reading, an Ordinance amending OMC Chapters 18.04 and 18.06 to allow urban agriculture as a permissible use in additional zoning districts, as well as amendments clarifying household pets not considered under agricultural use.

 City Manager Recommendation:

-Move to approve on first reading, and forward to second reading, an Ordinance amending OMC Chapters 18.04 and 18.06 to allow urban agriculture as a permissible use in additional zoning districts, as well as amendments clarifying household pets not considered under agricultural use.
+Move to approve on second reading, an Ordinance amending OMC Chapters 18.04 and 18.06 to allow urban agriculture as a permissible use in additional zoning districts, as well as amendments clarifying household pets not considered under agricultural use.

 Report